-Accreditation is the process of assessing educational programs of study and the education providers that provide those programs to ensure that the provider and program produce graduates who have the knowledge, skills and professional attributes to competently practise in the profession.
+Accreditation is the process of assessing education providers and their educational programs of study to ensure that the provider and program produce graduates who have the knowledge, skills and professional attributes to competently practise in the profession.

-The Medical Radiation Practice Accreditation Committee (Accreditation Committee) is the accreditation authority for medical radiation practice under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
-See accreditation authorities under the National Law for further information.
+The Medical Radiation Practice Accreditation Committee (Accreditation Committee) is the accreditation authority for medical radiation practice.

-The Accreditation Committee was established by the Medical Radiation Practice Board of Australia (the Board) under the National Law.
+The Accreditation Committee was established by the Medical Radiation Practice Board of Australia (National Board).

 The Accreditation Committee:

-Accreditation standards are used to assess whether a program of study, and the education provider that provides the program of study, provides graduates of the program with the knowledge, skills and professional attributes to practise the profession.
-See accreditation standards for more information.
+Accreditation standards are used to assess whether an education provider and its program of study provides graduates of the program with the knowledge, skills and professional attributes to practise the profession.
+See the accreditation standards page for more information.

-The accreditation standards used to assess medical radiation practice programs of study and education providers can be viewed on the Board’s accreditation webpage.
+The accreditation standards used to assess medical radiation practice programs of study and education providers can be viewed on the Accreditation Publications and Resources page.

-An education provider must apply to the Accreditation Committee for assessment.
+An education provider must apply to the Accreditation Committee for assessment of their program of study.
 The Accreditation Committee appoints a team of trained assessors to assess the education provider and program against the accreditation standards.
 This includes evaluating the application and visiting sites where the education provider delivers the program, including some clinical sites.
 The assessment team reports its assessment findings to the Accreditation Committee.

-The Board publishes a list of approved programs of study.
+The National Board publishes a list of approved programs of study.